Have you considered selling your art, but everyone tells you there is no money in art?

 If I create great art, it will sell on its own

 Many artists believe that if they create great art, it will just sell on its own.
-This way of thinking is nothing farther than the truth.
+This way of thinking is nothing further than the truth.

-No matter how good your art is, it will not sell if nobody knows that it exists.
+No matter how good your art is, it will not sell if nobody knows it exists.

-The only way your art will sell is by promoting to your target audience.
+Your art will only sell by promoting to your target audience.

 Artists are not good business people

 Artists that make money are excellent businesspeople.